Untangling the Web: Dividing Co-Ownership of Property

 The Problem.
 Problems typically arise in the co-ownership of property when:

-• One co-tenant, or owner, ‘takes over’ the real estate by either making all decisions, excluding some or all other owners, or physically occupies the property to the exclusion of some or all other owners;
+• One co-tenant, or owner, ‘takes over’ the real estate by either making all decisions, excluding some or all other owners, or physically occupying the property to the exclusion of some or all other owners;

 • Some or all of the co-tenants no longer can afford to own the property;